Ham2Pose: Animating Sign Language Notation into Pose Sequences: Evaluation

-To validate our suggested distance measurement, \emph{nDTW}, we test it against AUTSL \cite{sincan2020autsl} --- a large-scale Turkish Sign Language dataset comprising 226 signs performed by 43 different signers in different positions and postures and 38,336 isolated sign video samples in total.
+To validate \emph{nDTW-MJE} with our suggested distance measurement, we test it against AUTSL \cite{sincan2020autsl} --- a large-scale Turkish Sign Language dataset comprising 226 signs performed by 43 different signers in different positions and postures and 38,336 isolated sign video samples in total.
 We collect all samples for every unique sign $s$, and randomly sample $4 \times |s|$ other signs from the dataset to keep a $1:4$ ratio of $same:other$ samples.
-Then, we measure the distance from the reference sign to each one of the samples using \emph{nDTW} as explained in \Cref{subsec:eval_method}, and calculate \emph{mAP} (mean Average Precision) and \emph{mean precision@k} for $k=1, 5, 10$, across all signs, measuring how many of the $k$ most similar poses were of a video signing the query sign.
-In \Cref{tab:autsl}, we compare the results of using \emph{nDTW} vs. using \emph{MSE} and \emph{APE} over normalized and unnormalized pose keypoints and of using \emph{DTW} over unnormalized pose keypoints trajectories.
-The results show that \emph{DTW} better suits pose sequences distance measurement than the more commonly used \emph{APE}.
-Moreover, using normalized keypoints improves the performance of all measurements, while \emph{nDTW} measures the distances more accurately than all other options.
+Then, we measure the distance from the reference sign to each one of the samples using \emph{nDTW-MJE} as explained in \Cref{subsec:eval_method}, and calculate \emph{mAP} (mean Average Precision) and \emph{mean precision@k} for $k=1, 5, 10$, across all signs, measuring how many of the $k$ most similar poses were of a video signing the query sign.
+In \Cref{tab:autsl}, we compare the results of using \emph{nDTW-MJE} vs. using \emph{MSE} and \emph{APE} over normalized and unnormalized pose keypoints and of using \emph{DTW-MJE} over unnormalized pose keypoints (with our distance function).
+The results show that \emph{DTW-MJE} with our distance function better suits pose sequences distance measurement than the more commonly used \emph{APE}.
+Moreover, using normalized keypoints improves the performance of all measurements, while \emph{nDTW-MJE} measures the distances more accurately than all other options.